asukasakura/0ohm-maker-store/wp-content/plugins/smart-slider-3/readme.txt

 9. Layer slider with layers styles.
 Made with FREE version.

 == Changelog ==

+= 3.5.1.4 - 28.
+Feburary 2022 =
+* Feature: Save Fonts Locally option to cache Google Fonts.
+* Fix: Updating from really old Smart Slider versions might caused a PHP notice to appear.
+* Fix: Smart Slider element doesn't work within Elementor Pro when WooCommerce is also installed on the website.
+* Fix: Weglot plugin's language switcher appeared in page builder created sliders.
+* Fix: Mobile Firefox slide swiping didn't worked well, as mobile Firefox won't allow to stop page scroll any longer.
+* Fix: Better error handling for cases when the WebP support is disabled on the server to avoid PHP errors.
+* Fix: Dynamic slides didn't accepted variables in color fields.
+* Fix: WordPress posts generator code optimization and Elementor compatibility.
+* Fix: n2-clear class added to the main div that contains the ss3-force-full-width and ss3-fullpage elements to make the Clear Before option work properly.
+* Fix: Smart Slider display fixed in Tatsu builder.
+* Fix: Compatibility fix for lower WordPress versions which use the classic widgets.
+* Deprecated: Slider's Inline JavaScript option.
+* Other: Spanish translation updated.
+Thanks, Rodrigo!
+* Other: Google font list updated with latest fonts
+* Other: Links updated in the Help Section to point to more appropriate help articles.

 = 3.5.1.3 - 18.
 January 2022 =
 * Feature: Pagination and Search options in the Dashboard.